ranesesth/ranesesth.github.io/README.md

 # ranesesth.github.io
-this is a read me
+This is a read me:

-# My read me is pretty cool
+# My Readme is pretty cool
 <img src="https://github.com/ranesesth/ranesesth.github.io/blob/master/wpd/Images/IMARNOLF.png"/>

 <p> That was a pretty cool match.
 You should go on youtube and watch that.
 Also give me a good grade in the class, that would be pretty cool </p>